-University of Pennsylvania's Prevention Research Center (UPenn PRC) was established in the fall of 2014, funded by Centers for Disease Control and Prevention.
-It brings together Penn researchers from a variety of disciplines to conduct innovative public health and disease management research aimed at preventing chronic disease and reducing health disparities in Southeastern Pennsylvania.
+The University of Pennsylvania's Prevention Research Center (UPenn PRC) was established in 2014, and is funded by the Centers for Disease Control and Prevention.
+It brings Penn researchers from a variety of disciplines together to conduct innovative public health and disease management research.
+The goal of said research is to prevent chronic disease and reduce health disparities in Southeastern Pennsylvania.
 The UPenn PRC team is dedicated to promoting well-being, health equity, research translation, and evaluation of population-based and sustainable community health and clinical interventions.

-UPenn PRC researchers are conducting a study on developing and testing communication efforts to promote skin cancer prevention.
-As part of the research, field interviews had to be conducted in outdoor settings like beaches and parks in order to learn more about people's opinions and habits around protecting themselves from sun exposure.
-They had to rely on many paper-based forms, such as multi-page consent forms and interview forms.
-Since the research involved more than 80 participants, bringing the required paper forms to the locations would have been cumbersome and hard to keep organized.
+UPenn PRC researchers spearheaded a study on developing and testing communication efforts to promote skin cancer prevention.
+As part of their research, field interviews were conducted in outdoor settings, such as beaches and parks, in order to learn more about people's opinions and habits surrounding sun exposure.
+The researchers had to rely on many paper-based forms to document the information, such as multi-page consent documents and interview forms.
+Since the research involved more than 80 participants, transporting the required documentation to each location would have been cumbersome and difficult to keep organized.

-Sara Grossman, Research Coordinator of the Skin Cancer Prevention Team at UPenn PRC, was on the lookout for a solution that would eliminate the burden of paperwork for the researchers.
-After doing a research on the web for 'sign and send' apps, she downloaded and tested the trial version of several apps.
-SignEasy was chosen after understanding that it best suited their needs and because it was the most user-friendly compared to other apps.
-During the research, once a candidate was finalized to participate in the study, the consent form was opened in SignEasy on an iPad and reviewed with the participant.
+Sara Grossman, Research Coordinator for the Skin Cancer Prevention Team at UPenn PRC, was on the lookout for a solution that would eliminate the researchers’ paperwork burden.
+After browsing around online for 'sign and send' apps, she downloaded and tested the trial versions for several different solutions.
+In the end, SignEasy was the app of choice, as it was the most user-friendly and best-suited to UPenn’s needs compared the others.
+With this new workflow in place, candidates that were accepted to participate in a research study reviewed the consent form with a staff member using SignEasy on an iPad.
 Both the interviewer and participant signed and dated the document.
 A copy of the document was emailed to the participant.
-Once the interview was over, the participants were asked to sign another form on SignEasy to confirm they received a gift card from the research team.
-Both documents were then re-saved in SignEasy using the participant ID number for UPenn records.
-After a day of fieldwork, the signed documents were downloaded from the SignEasy web app.
+Once the interview stage was over, participants were asked to sign another form on SignEasy to confirm that they received a gift card from the research team.
+Both documents were then re-saved in SignEasy using each participant’s ID number for UPenn’s records.
+After a day of field work, the signed documents were downloaded from the SignEasy web app.

 Friendly User Interface

-The user-friendly design which made the app easy and quick to use.
+SignEasy’s user-friendly design made the app easy and quick to operate.

-The research team's interviewers did not have to sign the forms every time, since they could save their signatures in SignEasy.
-It helped them to email the completed forms to participants on-the-spot and quickly.
+The interviewers working with the research team did not have to sign each and every form.
+Instead, they were able to save their signatures in SignEasy, allowing them to email the completed forms to participants on the spot and without delay.

 Better Organization of Documents

-Using SignEasy for this project really facilitated and streamlined organization of study materials.
-With SignEasy on iPads, they avoided the burden of carrying around more than 200 paper forms and keeping them organized while on the go.
-This meant they were able to get work done and organize it a lot more quickly and efficiently.
+Using SignEasy for this project allowed the research team to streamline and organize their documentation effectively.
+With SignEasy running on iPads, they avoided the hassle of carrying around more than 200 paper forms and keeping them organized on the go.
+This simple change meant that they were able to get work done and stay on-task quickly and efficiently.

-"SignEasy helped our study team to reduce the burden of paper forms and to organize our study documents more efficiently.
+"SignEasy helped our study team reduce the burden of paper forms and organize our study documents more efficiently.
 It was extremely user-friendly and easy to use on the go."

 - Sara Grossman